wireservice/agate/docs/tutorial.rst

 Question: **What are the five most recent purchases made in Kansas?**

-Remembering that methods of tables return tables, let's use the :meth:`journalism.table.Table.order_by` method to sort our table and then grab the first five rows of the resulting table.
+Remembering that methods of tables return tables, let's use the :meth:`.Table.order_by` method to sort our table and then grab the first five rows of the resulting table.

 .. code-block:: python

     recent_five = table.order_by('ship_date', reverse=True).rows[:5]

-The variable ``recent_five`` now contains a list of :class:`journalism.rows.Row` objects.
+The variable ``recent_five`` now contains a list of :class:`.Row` objects.
 (Slicing the ``rows`` class attribute does not return a table.
-If you want get a subset of rows as a table use :meth:`journalism.table.Table.where` or construct a new ``Table`` from the resulting list of rows.
+If you want get a subset of rows as a table use :meth:`.Table.where` or construct a new ``Table`` from the resulting list of rows.

 Now let's print some information about the resulting rows: